-Play with Pets
+Playing with Pets

 For those who love animals, there's a special peaceful energy that comes from taking five or 10 minutes to caress a cat or love up a dog.
 Other types of pets can be great "stress-management tools" as well: Fish, rabbits and even rats can provide their own soothing benefits.

 You probably already know that exercise is a great stress reliever, but creative exercise classes can provide you with extra help.
 The fun of learning something new can take your mind off your stressors, and the class atmosphere can foster a positive type of peer pressure to keep you wanting to show up - even when you really don't feel like working out.

 A recent forum post talked about the stress relief that comes from baking bread.
 This can apply to other forms of baking as well.
 Baking provides comforting aromas and soothing, repetitive motions to keep you "in the now" as you're baking and a delicious reward when you're done.